MZHeader/MZHeader.github.io/_posts/2023-11-30-binary-patching.md

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/c2873273-e3c7-49bb-b0e1-008483858086)

-We quickly identify that it is a Nim binary, and so navigate to the NimMainInner function, and follow that to main__main62.
+We identify that it is a Nim binary, and so navigate to the NimMainInner function, and follow that to main__main62.

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/177ff89e-d11d-4c6d-a45e-bbad4f30562d)